CSE237SP2022/project-chowksey_govil_damodaran/README.md

 - User can more accurately find out their flight emissions with the carbon footprint calculator
 - User can find out their car emissions with the carbon footprint calculator
 - Flight emissions basic calculation based on the flight type (short-haul vs. long-haul)
+- User can track daily usage of things like waste, minutes driven, etc.

 # User stories to be completed in next iteration
 - User can find out more information about carbon footprint (informational)